jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 : Once the Release is distributed and announced, this Release should remain in this phase as long as it is available.

 **[RM Local Build](./platform.md)**
-: Release Managers upload or push a release candidate into the ATR using either an api or a web page.
+: Release Managers upload or push a release candidate into the ATR using either an API or a web page.